 After a morning spent driving through Morne Trois, we headed down to Scott’s Head on the southern end of the island.
 Between there and Roseau, we stopped at Champagne Beach, which is named for the ribbons of bubbles that stream up from the sea floor here.
 These are a sign of Dominica’s active volcanic nature, as well as a good reason to snorkel in the bay.

 You have to pay for a ticket to go down on the beach, regardless of whether or not you are snorkeling, and once you have your ticket there is a nice place to rent gear, change, or just relax.
 I was unprepared to swim when I visited, so while I think this would be a great place to visit based on other people’s experiences, it isn’t a great place to go if you aren’t going to get in the water.
-The beach is very narrow and rocky, and there are some better locations for relaxing near the water (here is a good resource for finding a beach that fits your needs if you are looking to lounge on the shore).
+The beach is very narrow and rocky, and there are some better locations for relaxing near the water.

 Scott’s Head is a colorful little town on the southern tip of Dominica.
 We weren’t able to spend a lot of time here, but it made for some beautiful pictures, due to the thin peninsula that arches off the main beach.
 If you take the time to hike the hill at the end of this peninsula there are some wonderful views of the town, and both the Caribbean Sea and the Atlantic.
 Interestingly enough, the difference between the two water bodies was apparent at a glance here.
 The Caribbean side being a calm, welcoming blue, while the Atlantic side was choppy and grey.